svandragt/psh/README.md

 Tired of switching tooling versions between PHP projects?
 Perhaps you've used a Python virtual environment before?
 This is an approximation of the same idea for PHP projects.
 It doesn't deal with installing packages though.

 Features:

- - Support for PHP, Composer, Node.
+- Support for PHP , Composer, Node.
 - Fuzzy matching (sometimes).
- - Project dependencies are defined in a bash compatible file format.
+- Project dependencies are defined in a bash environment compatible file format.

 Supports

- - PHP installed via Homebrew
+- PHP installed via Homebrew or PHPS (latter untested)
 - Composer
- - Node installed via NVM
+- Node installed via NVM or Volta.

 ## Install